Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Model and Methods

-where $T$ is the temperature and the partition function $Z_n$ sums over all $q^n$ possible spin configurations.
+where the partition function $Z_n$ sums over all $q^n$ possible spin configurations.

-We aim to represent $H(\{s\})=H(n_1,\ldots,n_q)$, where $n_1,\ldots,n_q$ are the occupation numbers counting spins of each kind ($n=n_1+\cdots+n_q$).
-Such a representation is natural, since each sum in \eq{eq:hamdef} involving $\delta$ counts the number of groups of the same spin in a given spin configuration and allows one to reduce the number of independent degrees of freedom in the discrete parameter space from $q^n$ to $n^q$.
-Thus, the Hamiltonian \eq{eq:hamdef} on a complete graph depends only on the sizes of spin equivalence classes.
+We aim to represent $H(\{s\})=H(n_1,\ldots,n_q)$, where $n_1,\ldots,n_q$ are the occupation numbers that count spins of each kind ($n=n_1+\cdots+n_q$).
+This representation is natural because the $\delta$-functions count same-spin groups, thus the Hamiltonian in \cref{eq:hamiltonian-r-body} on a complete graph depends only on the sizes of spin equivalence classes.

 First, consider $r$ (possibly equal) numbers from $1$ to $n$ labeling vertices in the graph.
 Each combination of these numbers has $r$ or fewer distinct values.
 Then the sum over all possible $n^r$ combinations can be rearranged as follows: